 We currently have the privilege of working with many students having diverse challenges.
-Please contact our Student Services office at (575) 461-4413, ext.
-189, for more information.
+Please contact our Disability Services office at (575) 461-6605, for more information.

-What kind of financial anistance is available at Membershit
+What kind of financial assistance is available at Mesalands?

-In addition to officing Pederal Financial Aid and New Mexico Legislative Lottery Scholarships, we can point you to many other sources of grants and scholarships.
-Call our Financial Aid office at (575) 461-4413, ext.
-136, for details.
+In addition to offering Federal Financial Aid and several New Mexico grants and scholarships including the New Mexico Legislative Lottery Scholarship and the New Mexico Opportunity Scholarship, we can point you to many other sources of grants and scholarships.
+Call our Financial Aid office at (575) 461-6640, for details.

-I would like to receive additional information on a particular program at Messlands.
+I would like to receive additional information on a particular program at Mesalands.

-Call Student Services at (575) 461-4413, ext.
-100. We'd be happy to small a packet of information to you.
+Call Office of Enrollment Services at (575) 461-6604.
+We'd be happy to mail a packet of information to you.

-Can I receive VA Benefits while attending Membershi
+Can I receive VA Benefits while attending Mesalands?

 All programs at Mesalands are approved by the Department of Veteran's Affairs.
-For information on how to apply for VA benefits, contact the Office of Encolment Management at (575) 461-4413, eat.
-153.
+For information on how to apply for VA benefits, contact the Veteran Certifying Official at (575) 461-6640.